Pierre Alféri: Career

-Alferi studied at the École Normale Supérieure, rue d'Ulm and completed his agrégation.
-After his dissertation on William of Ockham, supervised by Louis Marin, Alferi began to primarily write poetry.
+Alferi studied at the École Normale Supérieure and completed his agrégation.
+After his doctoral dissertation on William of Ockham, supervised by Louis Marin, Alferi began to primarily write poetry.
 Alferi was also a literary translator who has translated works by John Donne, Giorgio Agamben and Meyer Schapiro from English and Russian into French.
 He had also written songs for several performing artists including Jeanne Balibar.
 Between 1991 and 1992, Alferi was writer-in-residence at the Fondation Royaumont, and at the French Academy in Rome between 1987 and 1988.

 Alferi was co-founder (with Suzanne Doppelt), of the literary journal Détail, and La Revue de Littérature Générale (with Olivier Cadiot).
 Alferi taught at the École nationale supérieure des beaux-arts in Paris, the École nationale supérieure des arts décoratifs in Paris, and the European Graduate School.
 His work is considered singular and unclassifiable as it includes poetry, drawing, music, novel and philosophy.
-Alferi was also a translator of poetry and philosophy including the work of Agamben.
+Alferi was also a translator of poetry and philosophy including the work of Giorgio Agamben.